Aviral-03/ViT-Chest-Xray/README.md

 This repository contains the code and resources for a comparative study of Convolutional Neural Networks (CNNs), Residual Networks (ResNet), and Vision Transformers for multi-classification in X-ray images.

+## Published Paper

+You can also refer to our final paper for detailed results and discussion: [Paper](https://arxiv.org/abs/2406.00237)

 ## Overview

 Early and accurate detection of diseases is crucial for improving patient outcomes.
 This project focuses on utilizing deep learning techniques to classify chest X-ray images into different classes of cancerous cells.
 We compare the performance of CNNs, ResNet, and Vision Transformers to identify the most effective architecture for this task.